 The Supervisory Board Chair in particular regularly meets the Board of Management and discusses topical issues with it.
 Outside these meetings, the Board of Management informs the Supervisory Board Chair of current developments.

 To enable it to fulfil its duties more efficiently, the Supervisory Board has formed three committees.
-The Nominating Committee (members: the shareholders’ representatives on the Supervisory Board) proposes suitable candidates for elections to the Supervisory Board.
-In addition an Audit Committee was formed (members: Dieter Schäfer; Helmut Ruwisch; Heinz Harling) and a Personnel Committee for Board of Management Affairs (members: Heinz Harling; Dr Norbert Bröcker; Helmut Ruwisch).
-The Audit Committee meets on two occasions, in the presence of the auditors and the members of the Board of Management, and concerns itself with matters relating to the annual financial statements, the presentation of the accounts, controlling and risk management, fiscal matters, compliance, assuring the independence of the auditors, commissioning the auditors with the audit task, identifying the priority areas for the audit, and agreeing the fee.
+The Nominating Committee (members: the shareholders’ representatives on the Supervisory Board; currently Dr Norbert Bröcker, Heinz Harling, Dr Wolfgang Höper and Dieter Schäfer) proposes suitable candidates for Supervisory Board elections at the Annual General Meeting.
+An Audit Committee was in addition formed (members: Dieter Schäfer, Dr Wolfgang Höper, Heinz Harling) and a Personnel Committee for Board of Management Affairs (members: Heinz Harling, Dr Norbert Bröcker and Dr Wolfgang Höper).
+The Audit Committee meets in the presence of the auditors and the members of the Board of Management, and concerns itself with matters relating to the annual financial statements, the presentation of the accounts, controlling and risk management, fiscal matters, compliance, assuring the independence of the auditors, commissioning the auditors with the audit task, identifying the priority areas for the audit, and agreeing the fee.
 The interim reports to be published are discussed in advance by the members of this committee.

 The Supervisory Board examines the efficiency of its work at least once a year with the aid of a structured questionnaire.